aammya8/cse15l-lab-reports/lab-report-1.md

 **PART 5:  SETTING AN SSH 🔑KEY🔑🏦**

 To log in to the remote computer without typing in your password every time, you can create an SSH key.
-How SSH keys work is a program called `ssh-keygen` creates a pair of 2 files—a public key and a private key.
+How SSH keys work is a program called `ssh-keygen` creates a pair of 2 files: a public key and a private key.
 After generating these keys, you copy the public key to the server and keep the private key on the client.
 Then, the `ssh` command can pair the private and public keys and use that instead of your password.

 On the client (your local computer), enter the following command in terminal: